tford-dev/techDegree/oop_game-v2/README.md

 This script is my code for the Team Treehouse Full Stack JavaScript Tech-Degree course(project 4).
 The HTML and CSS for this project is provided by Treehouse.
-I added an animation called fadeOut() in app.js so that start screen will fade away when the start game button is pressed.